 - Companion product

 - Leveraging a lifestyle

-There are different ways in which companies use this strategy, so it’s time to walk you through the types of brand extension.
+There are different ways in which companies use this strategy, so it’s time to walk you through the types of brand extensions.

 - Product form.
 It is when a company decides to change the form of an existing product.
 This allows a product to compete in a different category.
 For example, Snickers used to launch ice cream bars.

 - Companion product.
 Companion products are those that complement the main products.
 They belong to the same niche and relate to the original products.
-For instance, Colgate, famous for its toothpaste, decided to release toothbrushes under its brand name as well.
+For instance, Colgate, famous for its toothpaste, also decided to release toothbrushes under its brand name.